MichielNoback/java_gitbook/03_apis/regex.md

 Regular expressions are used to search for patterns in text For instance, if you want to find occurrences of Dutch zip codes, you could use this: `[a-zA-Z]{4} ?[0-9]{2}`

+For Java regex, these classes are related to regular expression matching (and replacement):

+- `java.lang.String` has several useful methods working with regexes
+- `java.util.regex.Pattern` works together with `java.util.regex.Matcher` for advanced regex operations

 ## What is a regex?